 If you have social profiles then, whether or not you list these on your CV, employers will still be looking at them, so it’s important to make sure that if you’re putting yourself forward for opportunities, that your social profiles portray you in a positive light.

-If you’re looking for a new job or you are interested in working within a particular sector, simply get in touch with 2i Recruit today to register as a candidate.
+Now you know how to use social media to promote yourself as a good candidate to potential employers, if you’re looking for a new job or you are interested in working within a particular sector, simply get in touch with 2i Recruit today to register as a candidate.

 Contact 2i Recruit